2017 Scientific Research and Experimental Development tax credit claim

 Line 242 -– What scientific or technological uncertainties did you attempt to overcome- uncertainties that could not be removed using standard practice?
 (Maximum 350 words)

-The project is attempting to develop general purpose learning and thinking software for the autonomous control of robots.
+The project is attempting to develop general purpose learning and thinking software for the autonomous robot control.
 The approach is based on the development of a new artificial neural network (ANN).

 Current robot control software is not general purpose.
 It is specifically developed to function in a predefined environment with predefined tasks to be performed.
 An example is Google’s self-driving car control software.
 Learning capability, if present, is limited to this environment.
 General purpose artificial intelligence (AGI) architectures exist but are not designed for robot control i.e. they are not grounded on sensory input and device activation.
 Examples include ACT-R, SOAR, CLARION, LIDA, SIGMA and HTM.
 These AGI architectures are also applied only in specifically defined environments.
-DRAMA, MAXSON and Brook’s COG are experimental architectures designed for robot control but have not been applied with any general purpose success.
+The DARPA Robotics Challenge provides good examples of the state of the art robotic control software: https://en.wikipedia.org/wiki/DARPA_Robotics_Challenge.
 When such architectures are grounded on real sensory input they also make heavy use of stochastic inference that becomes complex and is a heavy computational overhead.
 One of the reasons for the complexity of these architectures is that they do not use the same structures for pattern recognition and motor action control.

 This research is developing a new architecture to solve these problems.
 However there are no simple hierarchical (deep learning) ANNs based on binary nodes that are feed-forward and use reinforcement learning.
 There are also no ANNs that grow nodes in a hierarchy for both recognizing objects and sequences as well as for learning new action habits.
 Even the deep learning pattern recognition ANNs, such as convolutional neural networks, do not add nodes dynamically as they learn.